matthewg42/Mutila/README.md

 A collection of classes and functions for nice handling of basic inputs (buttons and such).
 The classes are kept as simple as possible while having enough functionality to be useful. ''Timeslice-based'' classes should have their ''update()'' method called as frequently as possible, which will return rapidly.
 These classes are an alternative to interrupt driven IO for projects where interrupts can't be used - e.g. where *Mutila* inputs must not intefere with timing of other parts of your project which might use interrupts themselves (e.g. motor control)

+* *DigitalInputButton* - switch from a digital input pin(pullup).
+* *AnalogInputButton* - switch from an analog input pin.
-* *RawButton* - switch with optional logic inversion (pullup).
+* *DualInputButton* - switch from combination of two other buttons.
-* *DebouncedButton* - timeslice-based debounced push button class.
+* *DebouncedButton* - timeslice-based debounced button class with input from an DigitalInputButton object.
-* *DualButton* - works like a DebouncedButton which has two inputs (from separate DebouncedButtons).
-The purpose of this class is to enable easy addition of a second control (e.g. from radio remote control) to a system with an existing DebouncedButton, without having to change/clutter up your firmware logic.
+* *DebouncedAnalogButton* - timeslice-based debounced button class with input from an AnalogInputButton object.
+* *DualAnalogButton* - timeslice-based debounced button class with input from an AnalogInputButton object.
 * *DiscretePot* - use a potential divider attached to an analog input to return a discrete value within a specified range - includes smoothing.
 * *ToggleButton* - each press flips state from on to off.